FREQUENTLY ASKED QUESTIONS

 Will there be an increase in trespass, littering, vandalism, homeless camping and other illegal activities?

 Actually, the vast majority of trails have experienced a decrease in unwanted activities such as those listed above.
-The reason is that people tend to perform illegal activities in places where there are no reputable citizens frequenting the area.
-In trail after trail, people have seen the rail corridor transformed from a place that is unkempt and rife with litter to one that becomes an amenity for the area that showcases its natural beauty and heritage.
+The reason is that people tend to perform illegal activities in places where there are little to no residents frequenting the area.
+This concept is know as "eyes on the street."
+Generally, site activation, especially under-utilized ones, will experience a decrease in crime and anti-social behavior.
+In trail after trail, people have seen the rail corridor transformed from a place that is unkempt and rife with litter to one that becomes an amenity that showcases its natural beauty and heritage for that area.
 It is also important to note the difference between urban trails in cities with existing homeless and crime issues, versus rural trails far away from city services.
 Regulations and trail monitoring by volunteers and trail managers can keep the trail safe and clean.